 Clinical research faculty investigate new medications, treatments, and surgical techniques, carry out observational studies, as well as conduct clinical trials.
 Faculty also direct genetic research studies to advance our understanding of inherited eye disease.

-Clinical trails are conducted at the Kellogg Clinical Research Center (KCRC), a 5,000 square foot research unit located on the 5th floor of the Kellogg Tower at the Kellogg Eye Center in Ann Arbor.
+Clinical studies are conducted at the Kellogg Clinical Research Center (KCRC), a 5,000 square foot research unit located on the 5th floor of the Kellogg Tower at the Kellogg Eye Center in Ann Arbor.
 The KCRC provides infrastructure, services for investigators who conduct research, and resources to support patient-oriented research studies in the areas of retina, cornea, glaucoma, pediatrics, thyroid eye disease, ocular oncology, oculoplastics, and telemedicine.
-View a list of current and completed clinical trials by study area.
+View a list of clinical studies that are open and enrolling.

 Center for Eye Policy and Innovation